FTSE falls as Hong Kong unrest hits Asia-exposed stocks

 "It's clear that disruption is weighing on investor sentiment.
 The longer disruption continues the more likely its impact will become material for businesses with exposure to the former colony."

-On the positive side, oil and gas services company Petrofac topped the blue-chip leader board with a 2.2 percent rise after Credit Suisse lifted its rating on the stock to "outperform" from "neutral", mainly on valuation grounds.
+On the positive side, Aberdeen Asset Management rose 2.3 percent, the top gainer on the FTSE 100 index, after saying assets under management rose 3 percent to 331.2 billion pounds ($537.60 billion) at end-August.

-Compass Group, meanwhile, rose 1.7 percent after the world's biggest catering firm maintained its outlook.
+Compass Group rose 1.5 percent after the world's biggest catering firm maintained its outlook.
 Analysts said the expected negative impact of currency movements on both revenues and underlying operating profit was marginally better than previously outlined.

-And Aberdeen Asset Management firmed 1.3 percent after saying its assets under management rose 3 percent to 331.2 billion pounds at end-August.
-(Editing by Hugh Lawson)
+(Reporting by Atul Prakash; Editing by Gareth Jones)